ElcoK/ResearchGroup/_pages/about.md

 permalink: /
 nav_rank: 1
 # sitetitle: true
-description: Welcome to the Infrastructure Research Group at the Vrije Universiteit Amsterdam.
+description: Welcome to the Infrastructure Risk & Resilience Lab at the Vrije Universiteit Amsterdam.

-# profile:
-#     name: Prof. Dr. Guido Salvaneschi
-#     position: Head of the Programming Group
-#     align: right
-#     image: salvaneschi-profile.jpg
-#     href: '/members/salvaneschi'
-#     email: guido.salvaneschi@unisg.ch
-#     address: >
-#         School of Computer Science<br />
-#         Office 64-114<br />
-#         Torstrasse 25<br />
-#         9000 St. Gallen, Switzerland

 news: true # includes a list of news items
 projects: true # includes a tile list of projects